-Under the supervision of the Compensation and Benefits Committee, the Company has developed and implemented compensation policies, plans and programs that seek to enhance the long-term profitability, EPS growth and return on shareholders' equity (ROE) of the Company, and thus shareholder value, by aligning closely the financial interests of the Company's senior management and other key employees with those of its shareholders.
-The long term key financial performance objectives are a 20% annually compounded rate of increase in EPS and an average ROE prior to payment of cash dividends greater than 25%.
-The Company has actually achieved a 16% annually compounded rate of increase in EPS and an average of 28% ROE (prior to payment of shareholder dividends) over the twenty-nine years since 1986, its first year of profitability since becoming a publicly-traded company.
+Under the supervision of the Compensation and Benefits Committee, UTMD has developed and implemented compensation policies, plans and programs that seek to enhance the long-term profitability, EPS growth and return on stockholders' equity (ROE) of the Company, and thus stockholder value, by aligning closely the financial interests of the Company's senior management and other key employees with those of its stockholders.
+The long term key financial performance objectives are a 15% annually compounded rate of increase in EPS and an average ROE prior to payment of cash dividends greater than 20%.
+As of the end of 2019, the Company has actually achieved a 14.3% annually compounded rate of increase in EPS and an average annual ROE (prior to payment of stockholder dividends) of 27% over the thirty-three years since 1986, UTMD's first year of profitability since becoming a publicly-traded company.

-At the beginning of each year, the Board of Directors approves an operating plan which sets the standards for the Company's financial and nonfinancial performance.
-The performance each year may vary according to global economic conditions, competitive environment, life cycle of products, new product development and other factors.
+At the beginning of each year, the Board of Directors approves an operating plan which sets the standard for the Company's financial and nonfinancial performance.
+The performance each year may vary according to global economic conditions, competitive environment, life cycle of products, new product development, manufacturing costs and other factors.
 The Compensation and Benefits Committee then approves compensation criteria set in relation to the Company's annual operating plan which includes numerous income statement, balance sheet and cash flow measures, in addition to nonfinancial objectives established for each employee participating in the annual MB program.

 The Company applies a consistent philosophy to compensation for all employees, including senior management.
 The philosophy is based on the premise that the achievements of the Company result from the coordinated efforts of all individual employees working toward common objectives.
-The Company strives to achieve those objectives through teamwork that is focused on meeting the needs and expectations of customers and shareholders.
+The Company strives to achieve those objectives through teamwork that is focused on meeting the needs and expectations of customers and stockholders.

-The Company believes that its compensation policies, in particular its profit-sharing management bonus program and employee stock option awards, align key employee compensation with shareholder interest in creating longer term shareholder value and consistent profitability.
+The Company believes that its compensation policies, in particular its profit-sharing MB program and employee stock option awards, align key employee compensation with stockholder interest in creating longer term stockholder value and consistent profitability.
 There are no compensation programs or policies that create risks that are reasonably likely to have a material adverse effect on the Company.